camdowney/neutro/README.md

 ### render()
 The render function accepts two primary arguments: an origin and the node(s) to render.
 An origin may either be an element or a string that can be used to query an element.
 Nodes may be represented as a function, object, plain HTML in string format, or an array containing any combination of these types.

 The below code appends an empty div to the body of an HTML document.
+Note that the tag property may either be a standard HTML tag or a component function.
+Omitting the tag property entirely will default the element to a span.

 ```js
 render('body', { tag: 'div' })